mahmud-ops/Tech_Notes/C++OOP.md

     F --> G[incX called again]
     G --> B
 ```

-So , Every single time it prints 0.
+So, it prints `0` every single time.

-This is where `static` comes in.
+This is where `static` saves the day.

 ```cpp
 class firstClass {
     public: